 It is much easier to catch a sight of the sunrise here, though.
 Anywhere along the boardwalk will provide you with a stunning front-row view of the rising sun.
 So come by early to scour through the area and find a comfy spot.

-2. Tuas Lalang Field – only accessible by car
+(Closed) Tuas Lalang Field – Only accessible by car

 Located at the heart of the Tuas industrial area is Tuas Lalang Field – now a favourite wedding shoot location.
 It’s a fairytale-like setting with tall grass and lalang that occupies an otherwise barren field, and there are no high-rise buildings around to photobomb your snaps.

 You’ll need a car to get around here, so make sure to get a pal that drives to tag along.

 Instead of catching the sunrise or sunset in Singapore by luck, make it an outing with your loved ones to these places and admire one of mother nature’s wonders.
 The best part is most of these areas double up as great picnic spots and some can even host outdoor activities like kite-flying, and kayaking.

 For more IG-worthy places in Singapore:

 - Photogenic HDB murals in Singapore

 Cover image adapted from: @rockysmarties via Instagram, @rafflesmarina via Instagram, @iamyx_ via Instagram, @mark9plus1 via Instagram

 Originally published on 21st January 2020.
 Last updated by Aditi Kashyap on 23rd June 2023.